adetalhouet/ocp-ztp/hypershift/README.md

-# Setup Hypershift addon and AI for MCE on hub cluster
+# Setup Hypershift addon and AI for MCE with ACM hub cluster

 ~~~
 echo "---